 Options written by the Fund will normally have expiration dates between one and nine months from the date written.
 The exercise price of the options may be below, equal to or above the market values of the underlying securities at the times the options are written.
-In the case of call options, these exercise prices are referred to as "in-the-money," "atthe-money" and "out-of-the-money," respectively.
-The Fund may write (i) in-the-money call options when the Adviser expects that the price of the underlying security will remain flat or decline moderately during the option period, (ii) atthe-money call options when the Adviser expects that the price of the underlying security will remain flat or advance moderately during the option period and (iii) out-of-the-money call options when the Adviser expects that the premiums received from writing the call option plus the appreciation in market price of the underlying security up to the exercise price will be greater than the appreciation in the price of the underlying security alone.
+In the case of call options, these exercise prices are referred to as "in-the-money," "at-the-money" and "out-of-the-money," respectively.
+The Fund may write (i) in-the-money call options when the Adviser expects that the price of the underlying security will remain flat or decline moderately during the option period, (ii) at-the-money call options when the Adviser expects that the price of the underlying security will remain flat or advance moderately during the option period, and (iii) out-of-the-money call options when the Adviser expects that the premiums received from writing the call option plus the appreciation in market price of the underlying security up to the exercise price will be greater than the appreciation in the price of the underlying security alone.
 In any of the preceding situations, if the market price of the underlying security declines and the security is sold at this lower price, the amount of any realized loss will be offset wholly or in part by the premium received.

-To secure its obligation to deliver the underlying security when it writes a call option, the Fund will be required to deposit in escrow the underlying security or other assets in accordance with the rules of the Options Clearing Corporation (the "Clearing Corporation") and of the securities exchange on which the option is written.
+To secure its obligation to deliver the underlying security when it writes a call option, the Fund will hold the underlying security or other assets in accordance with the rules of the Options Clearing Corporation (the "Clearing Corporation") and of the securities exchange on which the option is written.
+Under Rule 18f-4 of the Investment Company Act of 1940, covered call options are deemed "covered transactions" and excluded from derivatives exposure calculations.
+While Rule 18f-4 does not require the Fund to deposit the underlying security in escrow, operational practices or contractual agreements with broker-dealers or clearinghouses may require the segregation or collateralization of assets to secure delivery obligations.